 - Candidate CV

-- One letter of support from the nominator, with 3-5 letters supporting the nomination that provide specific examples of the nominee’s achievement(s).
-The selection committee strongly suggests that the letters be from a range of colleagues, e.g. direct reports, faculty, students, supervisors, etc. The letters as a whole should speak to the four criteria that will be evaluated:
+- One letter of support from the nominator, with up to 2 letters supporting the nomination that provide specific examples of the nominee’s contributions.
+The letters can be from direct reports, faculty, students, supervisors, or anyone who can speak to their contributions.
+The letters as a whole should speak to the four criteria that will be evaluated:

 - Planning and implementing a library program which serves as a model to others

 - Served as a role model/mentor to others

 In addition to these criteria, the Committee will look for evidence of leadership in the profession, and will also consider the completeness of the nomination package.
 Ideally, the nominator should consult with the nominee for names of colleagues knowledgeable about their work.
 Please also consult this selection rubric for a full understanding of how the nomination package will be evaluated.

 We recommend that the nominator consults with the nominee for names of colleagues knowledgeable of the nominee’s work.